The Bodyguard (soundtrack): Music and content

-Kevin Costner (pictured in 1990) suggested Houston start singing the first verse of "I Will Always Love You" acapella.
+Kevin Costner (pictured in 2016) suggested Houston start singing the first verse of "I Will Always Love You" a cappella.

-The soundtrack featured six Houston tracks, five tracks by various artists, and an instrumental, with most of Houston's material consisting of pop, urban pop and R&B with rock, house and gospel elements.
-With the Houston tracks, the themes on the album include heartbreak, love, feminism, partying and religion.
+The soundtrack featured six Houston tracks, five tracks by various artists, and an instrumental, with Houston's material consisting of pop, urban pop and R&B with rock, house and gospel elements.
+With the Houston tracks, the themes on the album include heartbreak, unrequited love, feminism, partying and religion.

 "I Will Always Love You" is Rachel Marron's parting song to Frank Farmer in the film.
-In the original version of the song, recorded by Dolly Parton, the song had been inspired by Parton's former musical and business partner Porter Wagoner after she aspired for a full-fledged solo career in 1972.
-Once it was recorded and re-arranged by Houston and Foster, the song transformed into a plaintive love ballad.

-Houston begins the song a cappella, which lasts 44 seconds before soft strings and keyboard riffs by producer David Foster come in as Houston sings the chorus.
+Houston begins the song a cappella, which lasts 45 seconds before soft strings and keyboard riffs by producer David Foster come in as Houston sings the chorus.
 In the middle of the song, during an instrumental break, Houston's saxophonist at the time, Kirk Whalum, adds a solo before Houston sings the third verse.
 The song then shifts into a dramatic key change thanks to Ricky Lawson's one note "solo" where he hits the toms, in which afterwards, Houston belts out a gospel-emulated wail in the last chorus before the song slows near the finale in which Houston ends it singing an operatic soprano on the word "you".

 "I Have Nothing", penned by Foster and then-wife, songwriter Linda Thompson and inspired by Thompson's former relationship with American singer Elvis Presley, is a power ballad about deep love and the confusion that happens to lovers due to the different perceptions of women and men when it comes to relationship commitment.
 The song repeated the Houston-Foster formula of the previous track, with Houston singing in a soft soprano vocal in the first verse before belting it out in the chorus and second accompanying verse.
 The song also includes a dramatic key change along with horns and strings, arranged by Foster.
 Houston briefly multi-stacked her voice near the end of the track on the words, "don't you dare".